The clocks are turned back. The leaves are falling. The air is brisk – and getting brisker.

 Before you jump in – trowel in toe – check if the first frost has arrived in your area.

-Add organic matter atop your flower bed to help retain moisture and add nutrients to the soil.
+- Add organic matter atop your flower bed.
+This help retains moisture and add nutrients to the soil.
 Organic leaf humus is best.
 Otherwise, use compost or peat moss.
 If you’re feeling ambitious, mix into the soil.

 - Plant spring-blooming bulbs, such as daffodils, crocus, and hyacinths.
 Even if you’ve had the first frost, you can still plant spring bulbs so long as the ground isn’t frozen.
 All you need is a spot with six hours of daily sunlight and good drainage.